dbsheta/facial_similarity_siamese_networks_mxnet/README.md

-# facial_similarity_siamese_networks_mxnet
-Facial Similarity with Siamese Networks in MXNet
+# Facial Similarity with Siamese Networks in MXNet